 The Learning History features on LunchBox Sessions capture two kinds of data: the amount of time spent using our learning materials, and all scores earned by taking our quizzes.
 On this page, you'll learn how we designed the Learning History features and how you can make the best use of them.

 LunchBox Sessions was designed to play one part in a comprehensive approach to training — providing high-quality information in a compelling way.
 We believe that no textbook or technology can replace human teaching and hands-on learning, and so our Learning History features are helpful tools, not a final judgement.
 While we've made them useful to teams, our top design consideration was the impact on individual learners, and we've carefully balanced privacy, efficacy, and device performance with their interests in mind.
 When viewing the Learning History data we collect, keep in mind that it roughly measures the way in which someone has used our website, and only hints at how much they've learned and what ability they might have.
-The true measure is someone's real-world performance.
+The only true measure of someone's learning is their performance in the real world.

 We record the approximate amount of time each learner spends using each of our materials (like Lessons, Simulations, and Videos).